Enregistré comme favori 750 fois

-Yes, unless your work truly demands a high speed link.
-We are on satellite; too slow for cloud based applications but perfectly adequate for file exchange and email.
+Yes, unless your work truly demands a high speed link or terabytes of bandwidth.
+We are on satellite; rapid download but throttled upload; too slow for cloud based applications or a ZOOM meeting hub.
+Definitely not 5G but perfectly adequate for file exchange and email.

 20 to 25 hours per week arranged as works for both of us.